cunnie/writings/i_am_become_forever.md

 Max!
 Let's run."
 She was giddy and running across the field, and Max was trying to keep up.
 She took one jump, two jumps, and the she was flying, "Look Max I'm flying!"
 But he was too far back and falling further behind.

+And then something strange happened: she became awash in feelings, strong feelings.
+Alien feelings.

+She felt like she was an arcane instrument in an otherworldly orchestra, hearing sounds which were not sounds but yet were like sounds, and she could feel herself being carried resonate wtih the swelling crescendo.
+Unbidden, she broke into song, a wild song, bright of color.
+For one timeless moment, the song overwhelmed everything she was

 She woke up.
 Her sense of time had become unanchored — was it morning or still the middle of the night?
 She lay back in bed and listened to her heartbeat.
 It